 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities because the zone will only be in place for a limited duration and maritime advisories will be issued allowing the mariners to adjust their plans accordingly.

-However, this rule may affect the following entities; some of which may be small entities: the owners and operators of vessels intending to transit or anchor in that portion of the Chesapeake Bay from 9 p.m. to 10 p.m. on July 4, 2010.
+This proposed rule would affect the following entities, some of which might be small entities: The owners and operators of vessels intending to transit or anchor in that portion of the Atlantic Ocean from 10 a.m. until 4 p.m. on June 8, 2012, from 10 a.m. until 4 p.m. on June 9, 2012, and from 10 a.m. until 4 p.m. on June 10, 2012.